kubedb/docs/docs/guides/postgres/custom-rbac/using-custom-rbac.md

 namespace/demo created
 ```

-> Note: YAML files used in this tutorial are stored in [docs/examples/postgres](https://github.com/kubedb/cli/tree/master/docs/examples/postgres) folder in GitHub repository [kubedb/cli](https://github.com/kubedb/cli).
+> Note: YAML files used in this tutorial are stored in [docs/examples/postgres](https://github.com/kubedb/docs/tree/0.12.0/docs/examples/postgres) folder in GitHub repository [kubedb/docs](https://github.com/kubedb/docs).

 ## Overview

-KubeDB (version 0.13.0 and higher) supports finer user control over role based access permissions provided to PostgreSQL.
-This control is provided via the `spec.podTemplate.spec.serviceAccountName` field in Postgres CRD.
-If the name of a custom Service Account defined and deployed by the user is provided in this field, KubeDB will automatically use the access permissions associated with it to run that PosgreSQL.
+KubeDB allows users to provide custom RBAC resources, namely, `ServiceAccount`, `Role`, and `RoleBinding` for PostgreSQL.
+This is provided via the `spec.podTemplate.spec.serviceAccountName` field in Postgres CRD.
+If the name of a custom service account is given the user, the KubeDB operator will not dynamically gratn permissions to this service account and use existing access permissions associated with it to run that PosgreSQL database.

 This guide will show you how to create custom `Service Account`, `Role`, and `RoleBinding` for a PosgreSQL Database named `quick-postges` to provide the bare minimum access permissions.